matt4567/planetaryRingsSimulation/README.md

 To adjust the physics of the system edit Physics.py

 #### Adjusting simulation parameters
-To change the number of orbits that are simulated change the following inside of
+To change the number of orbits that are simulated change the following
 ```
 def runSimulation(startPos, diff):
     """Runs simulation of the particles around their host planet"""